 Surgical Clipping – During this surgical procedure, a tiny clip is attached to the base of the aneurysm to prevent blood flow— thereby decreasing the likelihood of it bursting or rupturing if it’s pre-rupture or to treat a ruptured aneurysm.
 To reach the aneurysm, the neurosurgeon performs a small craniotomy, which temporarily removes a portion of the skull, and an incision in the brain covering called the dura mater allows the surgeon to carefully retract the brain and trace the affected artery to the aneurysm.
 Once there, the clip is placed on the neck of the aneurysm.

 If you or a loved one have a brain aneurysm, discuss your options with experienced physicians specializing in cerebral aneurysms.
-Our outstanding brain aneurysm specialists are a first choice for many NY doctor who refer patients for aneurysm surgery.
+Our outstanding brain aneurysm specialists are the first choice for many NY doctors who refer patients for aneurysm surgery.
 NSPC’s Dr. Jonathan Brisman is a premier endovascular surgeon in the New York area and was the first neurosurgeon on Long Island to coil a cerebral aneurysm.

 For over 50 years & 350,000 patients NSPC has been a trusted global medical leader.